cjtexas/colourgen/README.md

 ### No Limitations

-If you want interpolate a palette that normally has a hard limit; don't worry, `colourgen` was created for this very reason and wil return as many colors as you need for your factor levels! *NOTE:, you should still be careful and use common sense ;)*
+If you want to interpolate a palette that normally has a hard limit; don't worry, `colourgen` was created for this very reason and wil return as many colors as you need for your factor levels! *NOTE:, you should still be careful and use common sense ;)*

 `colourgen::make_palette("set1", n = 15)`